 Fall 2019 - Music of Marvin Gaye - "From Love Songs to What's Going On?" -featuring the 'Umpteen People' collaboration \\\

 Summer 2019 - Doobie Brothers & Toto "Textures & Orchestration" \\

 Winter 2019 - Santana & The Eagles "Defining the California Sound" \

 Fall 2018 - Steely Dan & Allman Brothers "Dualism & Re-Interpreting Conventions"

 2017: The GuitArchive Project is a unique production bringing together local guitarists, culinarians, fresh farmed ingredients, and the artisans of the Infinite Pop collective to invigorate a room of listeners with the sounds, sights, smells, and tastes of different genres of guitar music.
 We curate a unique experience designed to help contextualize the variety of guitar artistries through a local lens.
 In 2017, each performance was specifically paired with an inspired small plate dish by Chef Carl Helgersen of Otro Cinco using locally-sourced ingredients from Mark Pawliww of Farm to Fork 101 to create a social dining experience inundated in art.

 2016 & 2017: Mardi Gras Downtown "Parade Crawl", is a hybrid staged and mobile production; a New Orleans-style brass band-led bar crawl.
-Featuring rising jazz artist Melissa Gardiner's 8 piece marching dance band Second Line Syracuse, we brought an audience from a fully outfitted venue to a select number of restaurant and bars to enjoy Mardi Gras inspired hors d'ouevres and drinks while we celebrated with beads, noisemakers, and call-and-response group singing.
+Featuring rising jazz artist Melissa Gardiner's 8 piece marching dance band Second Line Syracuse, we brought an audience from the outfitted venue stage to four partnered restaurants and bars.
+At each stop, paraders enjoyed Mardi Gras inspired hors d'ouevres and drinks while we celebrated with beads, noisemakers, and call-and-response group singing.

 click the graphic for the press release